tsackton/taelgar/Campaigns/Dunmari Frontier/Session Notes/Session 51 (DuFr).md

 players: [Kenzo, Wellby, Delwath, Seeker]
 ---

+## Timeline

+- (DR:: 1748-08-29), late night: Attacked by a shadow hunter and two yeth hounds around Kill shadow hunter.
+Manage to sleep.
+- (DR:: 1748-08-30): Travel east during the day, heading overland away from the [[Chasa]].
+Camp about 20 miles north of Arkad.
+- (DR:: 1748-08-31): Travel through the day.
+- (DR:: 1748-08-31), night: Arrive at [[Arendum]]; take rooms at the [[Laughing Wolf Inn]].
+- (DR:: 1748-09-01): Spend the day in [[Arendum]], asking questions and planting rumors about going north upriver to the [[Dwarven Kingdoms]].
+Send letters to Chardon.
+- (DR:: 1748-09-02): Travel north to the confluence of the [[Kayan]] and the [[Chasa]].
+Turn invisible, and head southeast along the Kayan.
+Travel through the day, moving slowly to maintain invisibility with [[Delwath]]'s magic.
+- (DR:: 1748-09-03): Continue to travel invisibly southeast along the river.
+Reach the eaves of the Elderwood.
+- (DR:: 1748-09-04): Travel southeast into the Elderwood.
+Kenzo's staff begins to pull him east, leading him to a massive tree, called a God Tree by the local [[Deno'qai]].
+Kenzo meditates and becomes one with the forest.
+Meet a patrol from the Bek'eni, who escort the party to their village to meet the elf, Mezzar.
+Spend the night in the Bek'eni camp, where Delwath is treated like a lord.
+- (DR:: 1748-09-05): Spend the day at the Bek'eni village.
+Meet the disgraced Godcaller Theba, who has information about Mezzar and the [[Te'kula]].
+Spy on Mezzar's house; steal Theba's spear and shield.
+Debate what to do.
+- (DR:: 1748-09-06), morning: Attempt to leave village.
+Stopped by the chief, Zaro, until he is swayed by Seeker's magic.
+Travel to the God Tree to wait for Mezzar.
+## Mirror of the Past
+- (DR:: 1748-08-29): Use mirror on the mask that falls from the shadow hunter's face: [[Shadow Hunter's Mask Vision]] (recharge:: mirror)
+## Narrative

 We start in combat, with the party fighting the shadow hunter and his shadow dogs. [[Seeker]], mostly drained of spells, turns into a Huge Giant Crab for the fight, which sadly does not last long.
 While [[Wellby]] deals with the dogs, and [[Kenzo]] flees due to the magical fear effect, the shadow hunter knocks [[Seeker]] unconscious and begins to flee with him, until saved by [[Delwath]] and banishing smite.

 After the battle, the party watches as the mask falls off the face of the shadow hunter, and in death he shifts to a normal human, looking pale and gaunt.
 As he dies, he warns or threatens the party that there are many more chalyte zombies in [[Chardon]] and it will not take long for [[Fausto]] to make more hunters.
 Before sleeping, the party looks at the mask in [[The Mirror of the Past]], seeing a [[Shadow Hunter's Mask Vision|vision of its past]].